A unified framework for learning with nonlinear model classes from arbitrary linear samples: Main results

-This result holds under general assumptions on $\bbU$.
-However, as we discuss in Example \ref{ex:classical-CS-theory} below, it may yield suboptimal bounds in certain cases, such as compressed sensing with sparse vectors.
+This result establishes measurement conditions that involve the variation over $S(\Delta \bbU)$, $S(\Delta^2 \bbU)$ or $S(\bbV)$, the number of subspaces $d$ and their dimensions $n$.
+Similar to Corollary \ref{cor:main-res-deltaU-cone}, condition (b) improves the log factor over condition (a) at the expense of evaluating the variation over the larger set $S(\Delta^2 \bbU)$.
+On the other hand, condition (c) improves the linear scaling in $n$ to logarithmic, at the expense of evaluating the variation over $S(\bbV)$.

+\rem{ [Why $\Delta \bbU$ and $\Delta^2 \bbU$ not $\bbV$] A key aspect of (a) and (b) is that they involve variation over sets related to $\bbU$, not the set $\bbV$.
+This is important in some applications, such as compressed sensing with generative models (Example \ref{ex:generative-models}).
+It was shown in \cite[Lem.\ S2.2 \& Rem.\ S2.3]{berk2022coherence} that (i) and (ii) hold with $n = 2k$ and $\log(d) \leq 2k \cdot L$ whenever $F : \bbR^k \rightarrow \bbR^N$ is a feedforward ReLU neural network.
+Here $L$ is a log factor depending on the width and depth of the network.
+However, one generally does not have $\Delta \bbU = \bbV$ in this problem.
+As we discuss in Remark \ref{rem:compute-coherences}, one can numerically estimate the variation with respect to $\bbU$ (or $\Delta \bbU$, $\Delta^2 \bbU$) in the case of a generative model.
+By contrast, it is typically infeasible to do this for set $\bbV$.
+Therefore, it is important to have guarantees such as (a) and (b) that require the variation over $\Delta \bbU$ and $\Delta^2 \bbU$ only. }

+Corollary \ref{cor:main-res-deltaU-subspaces-I} is quite general.
+However, as we discuss in \S \ref{s:CSapplic}, it yields suboptimal bounds for (structured) sparse models (Example \ref{ex:sparse-vectors}).
+Specifically, the resulting bounds scale quadratically in $s$, rather than linearly.
 Fortunately, by making an additional assumption, we can resolve this shortcoming.